 NATIONAL SEED SWAP DAY

 National Seed Swap Day on the last Saturday in January serves as a reminder to gardeners that spring is on its way.
-It’s also an ideal time for gardeners to gather and swap seeds in preparation starting seeds indoor.
+It is also an ideal time for gardeners to gather and swap seeds in preparation for starting seeds indoors.

 HOW TO OBSERVE #SeedSwapDay

 Do you love to garden?
 Gardeners become giddy when seed catalogs come pouring in.
 However, Seed Swap Day offers so much more.
 It brings with it the opportunity to talk about spring, explore varieties and the potential of their gardens with like-minded people.
 Seed swaps are not only an exchange of seeds, but are also an exchange of experiences, knowledge, and wisdom.
 It is a time to reconnect and sow the seeds of hope into your community, neighborhood, and organizations.
 And don’t forget the next generation, too.

 - Exchange seeds with friends, attend a local seed swap or help organize one.

 - Post your events online so they are easily found using #SeedSwapDay

 - Experienced gardeners offer seed collection, labeling, and preservation tips.

 - Generate interest in your seed swaps.
 Plan urban gardens or community gardens.
 Not only do they improve the look of your community but they also provide nutritious food, too.

 - Offer classes for starting seeds indoors and successful transplanting.